For those power users who are impatient, here are the quick install steps.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.

 I'm James Jones.
-The new Community software Khoros doesn't seem to like people using real names, but I think that names are important part of building community.
-I'm here trying to make Canvas a better experience for people.
+My full-time job is teaching mathematics at a community college, with an extra-duty assignment that involves Canvas.
 I hate repetitive tasks and will spend 13 hours writing a computer program to automate something that takes 5 minutes to do.
-The last two statements often benefit others in the form of Canvancements, which are my Canvas Enhancments that I contribute to the Canvas Community.
+This often benefits others in the form of Canvancements, which are my Canvas Enhancments that I freely contribute to the Canvas Community.